Canada–China relations: Trade

 Prime Minister Jean Chrétien, Minister of International Trade Art Eggleton and Secretary of State (Asia Pacific) Raymond Chan visited Shanghai again in 1996 to attend the annual general meeting of the Canada-China Business Council, and Chrétien, Minister of International Trade Sergio Marchi, and Secretary of State (Asia Pacific) Raymond Chan visited Beijing and Lanzhou returned once more in 1998.
-In 1999, Premier Zhu Rongji visited Canada.
+In 1999, Chinese Premier Zhu Rongji visited Canada.

 In 2001 Team Canada visited Beijing, Shanghai and Hong Kong.
 It was the largest trade mission in Canadian history to that point.
 Chrétien was accompanied by close to 600 business participants, eight provincial premiers, three territorial leaders, Minister for International Trade Pierre Pettigrew and Secretary of State (Asia-Pacific) Rey Pagtakhan.
 In 2003, Premier Wen Jiabao visited Canada.
-President Hu Jintao visited Canada in 2005 and met with Prime Minister Paul Martin.
+CCP General Secretary Hu Jintao visited Canada in 2005 and met with Prime Minister Paul Martin.
 The two leaders announced a "strategic partnership" and said they would double trade within five years.
 Martin said he had discussions about human rights with Hu.

 Since 2003, China has been Canada's second largest trading partner, passing Britain and Japan.
 China now accounts for about 6% of Canada's total world trade (imports and exports combined).
 Between 1998 and 2007, imports from China grew by almost 400%.

 According to a study by the Fraser Institute think tank, China replaced Japan as Canada's third-largest export market in 2007, with CA$9.3 billion flowing into China.
-Between 1998 and 2007, exports to China grew by 272 percent, but only represented about 1.1 percent of China's total imports.
-In 2007, Canadian imports of Chinese products totaled CA$38.3 billion.
+Between 1998 and 2007, exports to China grew by 272 per cent, but only represented about 1.1 per cent of China's total imports.
+In 2007, Canadian imports of Chinese products totalled CA$38.3 billion.

 Leading commodities in the trade between Canada and China include chemicals, metals, industrial and agricultural machinery and equipment, wood products, and fish products.

 According to the China Goes Global survey conducted by the Asia Pacific Foundation of Canada in 2013, Canada was poised to accept more trade and investment from China as it is viewed by Chinese companies as being one of the most open countries to their investment.

 In 2013, Canadian oil and gas company Nexen became a wholly owned subsidiary of Hong Kong-based CNOOC Limited.
 The Reuters reported that the "deal gave CNOOC access to acreage in the Gulf of Mexico, the UK North Sea and off the coast of Western Africa".
 According to the Maclean's, "The CNOOC-Nexen deal touched off a great deal of controversy about what degree foreign state-owned control of Canadian resources is acceptable.
 That the deal came from a Chinese company, in particular, raised concerns in some quarters about doing business with a non-democratic state."